tibastral/social-buttons/README.md

 # Social Buttons

-A gem/plugin to generate those new social buttons like *tweet*, *like*, *pinit*
+This gem is a Rails 3+ engine (but can be used without the engine).

-Currently this gem supports 3 social buttons:
+Currently there is support for the following social buttons:

 * Twitter *tweet* button
 * Facebook *like* button
 * Pinterest *pinit* button

-The gem is a Rails 3+ engine!
+* Google+ *+1* button

 # Installation